orocommerce/documentation/user_guide/marketing_web_catalog/edit_content_tree/product_page_node.rst

 Add a Product Page (Web Catalog Content)
 """"""""""""""""""""""""""""""""""""""""

-Product page node is a direct link to the product details in OroCommerce Store Front.
+Product page node is a direct link to the product details in OroCommerce Storefront.

-To add a product page node to the menu on the OroCommerce Store Front:
+To add a product page node to the menu on the OroCommerce Storefront:

 #.
 Select the **Add Product Page** in the Content Variants list.